Explore Georgia Tours

 Days 4-5: Kakheti Wine & Wellness

-Wine region exploration — but focused on wellness angle.
+Wine region exploration with a wellness slant.
 Organic vineyard visits.
 Natural wine tastings (wine as traditional Georgian medicine).
 Farm-to-table meals.
-Sighnaghi's healing atmosphere.
+Quiet evenings in Sighnaghi.

 Days 6-7: Borjomi Spa Immersion